friends-of-contao/contao-privacy/README.md

 ### Analytics opt-out

 Provides an "opt-out" button via a front end module.
-This button simple sets (or removes) a `analyticsOptOut` cookie, which you can then use in your `analytics_*` templates like this for example:
+This button simply sets (or removes) an `analyticsOptOut` cookie, which you can then use in your `analytics_*` templates (or anywhere else) like this for example:
 ```php
  <?php